-- YouTube has paid out over $1 billion in revenue to the music industry from advertising alone in the last 12 months.
+- YouTube has paid out over $1 billion in revenue to the music industry from advertising alone in the last twelve months.

-Here’s a quick overview of the ways you can make money with your music on YouTube.
+Here's a quick overview of the ways that you can make money with your music on YouTube.

-1. Artists enrolled in the YouTube Partner Program
+1. Artists enrolled in the YouTube Partner Programme

 There are a few things to keep in mind.
 In order to have ads served, your content should be advertiser-friendly.
 Learn more about making advertiser-friendly content.
-In addition, you should own commercial rights to all audio and video content.
-Read more about video monetization criteria.
+In addition, you should own the commercial rights to all audio and video content.
+Read more about video monetisation criteria.

 You can also earn money from YouTube Premium subscriptions.
 YouTube Premium members pay a monthly fee for an enhanced experience including ad-free videos, as well as background play and offline access through the YouTube Music app.
 You earn a portion of that overall subscription revenue based on how much YouTube Premium members watch your content.

-If you're working with a distributor or label, they may upload and monetize your music content on your behalf.
-If you also publish some content directly, consider joining the YouTube Partner Program to monetize those videos.
+If you're working with a distributor or label, they may upload and monetise your music content on your behalf.
+If you also publish some content directly, consider joining the YouTube Partner Programme to monetise those videos.

-Note: Before you can monetize, your channel needs to reach 10k lifetime views and be reviewed for compliance with program policies.
+Note: Before you can monetise, your channel needs to reach 10k lifetime views and be reviewed for compliance with programme policies.